GaloisInc/coffeebot/setup.md

 2. Click on the "Current project's trigger" button which looks like a pin with a clock in it.
 It is to the right of the floppy disk icon, and to the left of the "Run" triangle.
 This will take you to a new window.
 3. In the "Triggers" window, click on the "create a new trigger" button, which should be right under the magnifying glass in the middle of the page.
 This will pop up a window with a few dropdown menus.
 4. Configure the dropdowns:
-    1. "function to run" should be "generateNextPairings"
+    1. "function to run" should be `generateNextPairings`
     2. leave "which deployment should run" as is
     3. "select event source" should be "Time-driven".
 Selecting this option will reveal some additional fields.
     4. "select type of time based trigger".
 Set this to however often you want to run coffeebot (ie "week timer").